 Return to Fern Hill Golden Retrievers Home Page About Us

 We have been breeding Golden Retrievers since 2005, which is not a very long time as you measure these things.
-However, we have had dogs forever, and Goldens since 1994 -- and have more than 25 years experience breeding horses and cattle.
+However, we have had dogs forever, and Goldens since 1994 -- and have more than 30 years' experience breeding horses and cattle.

 Our first Golden gave us an undying admiration and respect for the field and working line Golden Retrievers.
 Omega Man was a delightful, smart, handsome, and extremely trainable dog that we bought from a co-worker — a back-yard breeder, yes, but one who loved her dogs and took very good care of the mother and 12 pups.
 Unfortunately, Omega developed cancer and died within 6 months, shortly after his 8th birthday.

 We were heartbroken, but there was no question that we wanted to replace him with another Golden Retriever.
 The question was, how could we be sure of finding one with the same brains and delightful personality?
 And, was there any way to increase our chances of the next one living a longer life?
-We started by researching Omega's pedigree to see where he came from, and discovered that several generations back, most of his ancestors were successful field / service dogs.
+We started by researching Omega's pedigree to see where he came from, and discovered that several generations back, most of his ancestors were successful field / service dogs, including hall-of-famers.

 Omega Man